ionic-team/capacitor-plugins/push-notifications/README.md

 ## Push Notification channel

-From Android 8.0 (API level 26) and higher, notification channels are supported and recommended.
 The SDK will derive the `channelId` for incoming push notifications in the following order:

 1. **Firstly it will check if the incoming notification has a `channelId` set.**
    When sending a push notification from either the FCM dashboard, or through their API, it's possible to specify a `channelId`.